maxholsman/fsd/README.md

 large_model = FSDAutoModelForCausalLM.from_pretrained(large_model_id, torch_dtype=torch.bfloat16, device_map='auto')
 ```

-5. Use FSD as you would use regular speculative decoding by passing as assistant model to the target model's `model.generate` call.
+5. Use FSD as you would use regular speculative decoding by passing the assistant model to the target model's `model.generate` call.
 Set the divergence type with the `fsd_div_type` parameter (defaults to JS divergence), and the div threshold with the `fsd_div_threshold` parameter. *Whether FSD or traditional SD is run depends on whether `fsd_div_threshold` is set to a value - if this parameter is not passed into `model.generate`, regular SD will run*

 ```python
 input_text = "Write me an essay about the massive risks of climate change."